ttendaim/springboot-pipeline/README.md

 $ sudo docker run -d --name sonar -p 9000:9000 sonarqube:lts-community
 $ sudo apt install maven

-NB: the java version on agent has to be the same with the server
 ```
+#NB: java version on agent has to be the same with the server

 ## Step 4: Add necessary credentials
 - [ ] Generate Sonarqube token of type "global analysis token" and add it as Jenkins credential of type "secret text"